-The university operates a variety of sophisticated, state-of-the art computing and networking facilities to support its academic, research, and administrative activities.
-The facilities include several powerful UNIX-based central servers, many distributed file servers running Novell Netware, 2,800 microcomputers, 55 high-end workstations, and 35-40 distributed file servers, all interconnected via a high-speed data network.
+The university operates a variety of sophisticated, state-of-the art computing and data networking facilities to support its academic, research, and administrative activities.
+The facilities include several powerful UNIX-based central servers, 2,800 microcomputers, 65 high-end workstations and 40-45 distributed file servers, all of which are interconnected via a high-speed data network.

-Located in the Computer Center in Nevins Hall, three Hewlett-Packard (HP) 9000 large-scale business servers support all student- and finance-related processing as well as various other applications software systems.
-Valdosta State has one of the largest and most modern centers in the University System of Georgia.
+Located in the Computer Center in Nevins Hall, three Hewlett-Packard 9000 large-scale business servers support all student- and finance-related processing as well as various other applications software systems.
+These three computers together comprise a total systems environment that provides one of the largest and most modern centers in the University System.
+VSU has a complete implementation of the SCT Banner Student Information and Financial Aid Systems, which greatly enhance student support operations such as admissions, registration, advising, and financial aid processing.
+Student registration and general access can be easily accomplished via the Web, the Campus Pipeline "portal," Touchnet kiosks, or the EPOS Integrated Voice Response system.
+Business and Financial computing operations are supported with software from the PeopleSoft Corporation.
+All systems utilize the Oracle database product.

-Housed in the Data Communications Center in Ashley Hall, a Sun Ultra Enterprise 3000 provides electronic mail services for the students, faculty, and staff and DS1/DS3 access to the state-wide PeachNet and other national and international networks.
-Two Sun Enterprise 450's support video streaming and LDAP, Portal, and Web CT services.
-A Sun Server E420R supports VSU's popular and heavily utilized World Wide Web site and its thousands of pages.
-A Sun SparcServer 1000E provides Gopher, Listserv, and other similar services.
-A second Sun SparcServer 1000 provides World Wide Web service and operates as a specialized applications server for several academic departments with software products such as MathLab, GIS, C++, LISP and others.
-A third Sun SparcServer 1000 performs DHCP and acts as the main name server for the campus, allowing VSU to be 'registered' with Internet and utilize the short address of <valdosta.edu>.
+The Data Communications Center in Ashley Hall operates:

+- 1 Sun Ultra Enterprise 3000 providing electronic mail services for the students, faculty, and staff and DS1/DS3 circuit access to the state-wide PeachNet and other national and international networks. - 2 Sun 450 servers, one for the Campus Pipeline web "portal" product and one for video streaming.

+- 3 Sun 420R servers: one supports VSU's popular and heavily utilized World Wide Web site and its thousands of pages; a second acts as the WebCT online course server; the third provides additional live and archived video streaming, to include interface with VSU-TV. - 1 Sun Ultra Sparc 10 provides mailing list services. - 1 Sun SparcServer 1000 performs DHCP and acts as the main name server for the campus, allowing VSU to be "registered" with Internet and utilize the short address of <valdosta.edu>. - 2 Sun E220R servers provide secondary support services for DNS, Mail, Web, and WebCT. - 1 Compaq Proliant 2500 NT server supports web page development.

-A very extensive and sophisticated fiber-optic based data network, with its central hub of bridges and routers located in Pine Hall, provides Ethernet protocol (10/100 Mbps)), Gigabit Ethernet, and ATM communications between all servers and microcomputers.
-The 20 miles of fiber and 60 miles of copper wire connect the main campus buildings with others on North Campus, the VSU Regional Center for Continuing Education, Plant Operations, and 12 buildings adjacent to the main campus.
+A very extensive and sophisticated fiber-optic based data network provides Ethernet/Fast Ethernet (10/100 Mbps), Gigabit Ethernet, and ATM communications between all servers and microcomputers.
+The 20 miles of fiber and 62 miles of copper wire connect all main campus buildings, as well as three on North Campus, the VSU Regional Center for Continuing Education, Plant Operations, and 12 buildings adjacent to the main campus.
 Additional remote dial-in modem access is supported, as well as outside access via Georgia's PeachNet to the Internet.